Myths and legends

 She would sometimes reappear to her sons and teach them the powers of healing with herbs and plants.
 They became skillful physicians, as did their children after them.
 Some of their ancient remedies have survived and are in the Red Book of Hergest, one of our most important medieval manuscripts.

 From the village of Beddgelert, in the National Park of Snowdonia, comes the tale of Prince Llewelyn and Gelert, his favourite dog.
 One day Llewelyn and his wife went out hunting, leaving their baby son at home.
 The servants left the baby alone and unprotected.

-Llewelyn noticed that Gelert wasn’t with the pack and headed back home, suspecting something was wrong.
+Llewelyn noticed that Gelert wasn’t with the pack and headed back home, suspecting something was wrong and returned home.

 The Nanteos Cup is said to be the Holy Grail, a cup which once carried the blood of Christ and made its way to the United Kingdom for safe keeping.
-Although it is now broken, the cup is said to have healing powers and is now stored in the National Library for Wales.
+The cup is said to have healing powers and is now stored in the National Library for Wales.

-Prince Madoc is said to have discovered America when he sailed from Rhos on Sea, avoiding a bloody battle for land following the death of his father Owain Gwynedd in 1170.
-His Men are said to have married into the local tribe and if true, he discovered America before Christopher Columbus.
+The Prince is said to have discovered America when he sailed from Rhos on Sea, avoiding a bloody battle for land following the death of his father Owain Gwynedd in 1170.
+His men are said to have married into the local tribe and if true, he discovered America before Christopher Columbus.